goncharov-vlad/spa-router/spa-router/README.md

 # **SPA-router**

-## **JS module which helps to build not reloading web applications**
+## **JS module to build a spa web application**

 _A single-page application (SPA) is a web application or website that interacts with the user by dynamically rewriting the current web page with new data from the web server, instead of the default method of a web browser loading entire new pages.
 The goal is faster transitions that make the website feel more like a native app
 <sub>[Wikipedia]</sub>_

-## **What are the benefits and what this project can perform ?**
+## **What are the benefits and what this project can perform?**

-* Passing of params to action with url path like in a regular REST API
+* Passing of params to action with URL path like in a regular REST API
 * It's fully types
-* Can be used directly in browser with `<script>` tag
+* Can be used directly in browsers with `<script>` tag
-* Buit as UMD and supports CommonJS, ES6 modules
+* Built as UMD and supports CommonJS, ES6 modules
-* The router stores all history, that means when client uses next/back buttons of browser the correspond routes will be triggered
+* The router stores all history, which means when client uses next/back buttons of the browser corresponding routes will be triggered
-* Code of the module is very small, and it doesn't use any additional packages, that makes the module fast and simple
+* Code of the module is very small, and it doesn't use any additional packages, which makes the module fast and simple
-* The router automatically finds all new dynamically added in DOM links (MutationObserver)
+* The router automatically finds all freshly dynamically added in DOM links (MutationObserver)
-* You don't have to use old hash style of path
+* You don't have to use an old hash style of path
 * Router action is will not trigger in case of double click

 ## **Getting started**